appsody/appsody-operator/doc/user-guide.md

   createKnativeService: true
 ```

-By setting this, the operator creates a Knative `Service` in the cluster and populates the resource with applicable `AppsodyApplication` CRD fields.
+By setting this parameter, the operator creates a `Knative Service` in the cluster and populates the resource with applicable `AppsodyApplication` CRD fields.
 Also it ensures non-Knative resources including Kubernetes `Service`, `Route`, `Deployment` and etc. are deleted.

-The CRD fields that are used to populate the Knative `Service` resource includes `applicationImage`, `serviceAccountName`, `livenessProbe`, `readinessProbe`, `service.Port`, `volumes`, `volumeMounts`, `env`, `envFrom`, `architecture`, `pullSecret` and `pullPolicy`.
+The CRD fields that are used to populate the `Knative Service` resource includes `applicationImage`, `serviceAccountName`, `livenessProbe`, `readinessProbe`, `service.Port`, `volumes`, `volumeMounts`, `env`, `envFrom`, `architecture`, `pullSecret` and `pullPolicy`.

-For more details on how to configure Knative for tasks such as configuring HTTPS connections and setting up a custom domain, checkout [Knative Documentation](https://knative.dev/docs/serving/).
+For more details on how to configure Knative for tasks such as enabling HTTPS connections and setting up a custom domain, checkout [Knative Documentation](https://knative.dev/docs/serving/).

 _This feature is only available if you have Knative installed on your cluster._